gan99/Neo4j/README.md

+Hi [Manager’s Name],

+I wanted to get your input regarding the missing clients observed in the NACB Universe Customer data during our standardization checks for USA Transactions – January 2025.

+While performing the validation, I found that some BMO clients with active transactions in Jan 2025 are not listed in the NACB universe lookup data (sbx_nacb_arm_common_data) for both January and December reports.

+The source team confirmed that these clients fall under non-commercial lines, which is why they are not part of the NACB universe.

+Before I proceed with the data cleanup and standardization, I’d like your guidance on a few points:

+Should we exclude non-commercial clients (that are not part of the NACB universe) from our transaction dataset used for UEN mapping and standardization?

+If yes, would you prefer that I

+Filter them out directly in the Dataiku pipeline, or

+Keep them in a separate exception dataset for tracking/reporting?

+Would we want to notify or tag these clients somewhere (e.g., flag as non-commercial / not part of NACB) for documentation or downstream reference?

+Once I have your direction, I’ll proceed with updating the pipeline logic and prepare a short note summarizing how these exceptions are handled going forward.

+Best regards,
+Ganesh Reddy Mannem

 Hi Gordon,

 Thanks for the follow-up on the duplicate entities and the APMS deduplication work—appreciate the context and the audit example.